Best robo-advisors in the UAE in 2025 (compared)

 In this article we will give you our honest review of Sarwa, a fintech company offering robo-advisory services in an easy, simple and affordable way.

-Sarwa, launched in 2017 and headquartered in the UAE, is a fintech company providing two separate investment services: Sarwa Invest, a Robo-advisor offering various low-cost automatically managed portfolios, and Sarwa Trade, a zero-commission trading platform where you can trade stocks and ETFs.
+Sarwa, launched in 2017 and headquartered in the UAE, is a fintech company providing two separate investment services: Sarwa Invest, a Robo-advisor offering various low-cost automatically managed portfolios, and Sarwa Trade, a trading platform where you can trade stocks, ETFs and US options.
 Sarwa is a suitable Robo-advisor for new investors looking for low-cost automated investing through Sarwa Invest.
 It also fits well for experienced investors since it lets them invest on their own through Sarwa Trade.

-You can start investing with as little as $5, and you can choose among various types of accounts while having access to financial experts and financial planning.
+You can start investing from $500, and you can choose among various types of accounts while having access to financial experts and financial planning.
 Sarwa is unique in that it offers four different investment products: Conventional, Crypto, Socially Responsible, and Halal portfolios, which sets it apart from other Robo-advisors.
 On the downside, you cannot open an account if you are a US citizen, and the fact that you have direct access to trading increases the risk of deviating from automated investing.
 When you trade on your own, your investment decisions are highly impacted by emotions, thus investment risks increase.

-New users get a $50 referral bonus with the referral code GHEF9ED9.
+New users get a welcome bonus worth up to AED 3,000 with the referral code RLLAA29D.

 If you don’t know what a Robo-advisor is yet, you might find it helpful to read our Guide to Robo-Advisors to get an overview of this innovation and its main features.

 Sarwa’s portfolios are automatically rebalanced on a regular basis to make sure that your money is invested at the target weights.
 The company is regulated by the Dubai International Financial Center (DIFC), and the Abu Dhabi Global Market center (ADGM).
-It is available for international investors, except for people living in the US, Iran, North Korea, Northern Cyprus, and Yemen.
+It is available for international investors, except in these countries.

 You can access Sarwa through their website or the mobile application (available on iOS and Android).
 Both interfaces are straightforward and user-friendly, where you can access all the information you need in seconds.